google/zetasql/docs/query-syntax.md

 with the `USING` join condition, the resulting table contains columns in this
 order:

 +   The columns from `column_name_list` in the order they appear in the `USING` clause.
-+ All other columns of the left-hand input in the order they appear in the input.
++   All other columns of the left input in the order they appear in the input.
-+ All other columns of the right-hand input in the order they appear in the input.
++   All other columns of the right input in the order they appear in the input.

 A column name in the `USING` clause must not be qualified by a table name.